jef41/tilt-micro-bridge/README.md

 The UF2 release contains all the necessary code, pre-compiled into .mpy and frozen (hidden) into the UF2.
 If you wish to develop/play/test things it is suggested that you manually copy the whole folder and contents **/bridge/lib** to the root of the Pico filesystem.
 This will result in reduced filespace for CSV files, but allows for development and testing.

 It is worth noting that the UF2 release will automatically (re)create main.py if it is not present.
-To disable this autorun file, rename `main.py` to, for example `tilt-micro-bridge.py` then create a new `main.py` that contains:
+To disable this autorun file, rename `main.py` to, for example `tilt-micro-bridge.py` then create a new `main.py` that contains somethign simple, for example:

 ```
 print("new main, done.")